-The Management's Discussion and Analysis ("MD&A") for Mount Logan Capital Inc. (the "Company," "we," "us," or "our") is provided to enable readers to assess our financial condition and results of operations as at and for the year ended December 31, 2024, compared with the prior fiscal year.
-This MD&A should be read in conjunction with the audited annual Consolidated Financial Statements of the Company for the years ended December 31, 2024 and 2023 and the accompanying notes thereto.
-This MD&A is dated March 13, 2025.
+The Management's Discussion and Analysis ("MD&A") for Mount Logan Capital Inc. (the "Company," "we," "us," or "our") is provided to enable readers to assess our financial condition and results of operations as at and for the three months ended March 31, 2025, compared with the corresponding period in the prior fiscal year.
+This MD&A should be read in conjunction with the unaudited condensed Interim Consolidated Financial Statements ("Interim Consolidated Financial Statements") of the Company for the three months ended March 31, 2025 and the accompanying notes thereto as well as the audited annual consolidated financial statements of the Company for the year ended December 31, 2024, and the accompanying notes thereto and the annual MD&A for the year ended December 31, 2024.
+This MD&A is dated May 15, 2025.

-Unless otherwise indicated, all amounts are stated in thousands of United States dollars ("USD"), except for shares and per share data, and have been derived from consolidated financial statements of the Company prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IASB").
+Unless otherwise indicated, all amounts are stated in thousands of United States dollars ("USD"), except for shares and per share data, and have been derived from consolidated financial statements of the Company prepared in accordance with either International Accounting Standard IAS 34 Interim Financial Reporting ("IAS 34") and/or IFRS Accounting Standards as issued by the International Accounting Standards Board ("IASB").